Low-Frequency/Klipper-Git-Backup/README.md

 # Adding a Klipper config backup script

-This script sets itself up as a service to backup your klipper config files to a GitHub repository, or Google Drive.
+This script sets itself up as a service to backup your klipper config files to a GitHub repository.
+For Google Drive support refer to the last section of this file.

 In the version prior to this only a default install of klipper was supported.
 Now you can use this script with systems that were set up with [KIAUH](https://github.com/th33xitus/kiauh) too and it even supports multiple instances of klipper!